 Next Engineers helps young people discover their inner engineer.

-By 2026, the GE Foundation is committed to inspiring 14,000+ young people in 4 cities around the world.
+Together, we're committed to inspiring thousands of young people around the world.

 An engineer asks questions and uses science and math to solve problems.
 Engineers figure out how things work and find practical uses for scientific discoveries.
 The key to being an engineer is imagining and seeing something new, something no one has imagined before.
 An engineer is also a creator and makes things for everyday life.
 Engineers solve real-world problems, like bringing affordable, clean energy to more people and making clean water available everywhere.